Terrace houses in Australia: Adelaide

 The city of Adelaide was founded in 1836 based on plans laid out by Colonel William Light.
 It is the only colony to have never received British convicts, and much of its early population increases came from migration, both through the government assisted passage scheme and through free migrants that paid their own fare.
 In the Victorian era, as terrace houses became a popular housing choice, South Australia's population had a distinct composition: it was a migrant society, with over two-thirds of the population born overseas, and a diverse one at that; for instance, almost 10 per cent of the colony were born in Germany.
 This composition goes some way to explaining the democratic advances made in the colony.
 In 1856, South Australia extended the vote to white male residents aged twenty-one years and over (First Nations Australians were not included), and became only the fourth place in the world to extend the vote to women in 1894.

 South Australian architecture from the Victorian period never quite lost the Georgian ideals of symmetry, orderliness, and proportion.
 Dolphin Terrace, Adelaide (1884), a row of three houses on Archer Street show a remarkable deal of proportion and balance.
 The components, including the paired, keystoned windows and the projecting eaves are Italianate in fashion, but are arranged without the colossal asymmetry usually present in Italianate buildings.
 The 'Boom Style' exuberance of Victorian era Sydney and Melbourne, with their long rows of heavily ornamented terraces, was not echoed in South Australia.
-Terrace rows were generally shorter, and the divisions between the separate houses are not as clear, and party walls are rarely apparent on the facade.
+Terrace rows are generally shorter.
+Party walls are rarely apparent on the facade, and as a result, the divisions between the separate houses are not as clear.
 On Norwood Parade, a row of three houses blends seamlessly into each other, and upon first glance appear to resemble a large single house, not unlike Georgian terraces such as Cumberland Terrace, Regents Park (1826).
 The cast iron brackets on these three houses have been seen in the catalogue of Walter Macfarlane's Saracen Foundry in Glasgow, and were perhaps imported.
 An unusual example of the Melbourne-style is Albert Terrace, Adelaide (c.1880) which is one of the few South Australian terrace rows to feature a Melbourne-style parapet with name and date inscribed in stucco.